canjs/can-define/map/docs/define-map.md

 There's some functionality that a getter or an async getter can not describe declaratively.
-For these situations, you can use [can-define.types.set] or even better, use the [can-define-stream] plugin.
+For these situations, you can use [can-define.types.set] or even better, use [can-define.types.value] or the [can-define-stream] plugin.

 For example, consider a __state__ and __city__ locator where you pick a United States __state__ like _Illinois_ and then a __city__ like _Chicago_.
 In this example,